sezginacer/foodbasket/README.md

-## FoodBasket - Yemeksepeti Challenge Project
+## FoodBasket - Delivery Hero Tech Hub Challenge Project
 - In order to run the project, execute in the project root directory `docker-compose up`.
 There may be a problem with PostgreSQL when running project with *docker* for the first time.
   PostgreSQL may be unavailable for the first time of running `docker-compose up`.
 Terminating it